vukbgit/simplex/README.md

         * download .po files, translate with [Poedit](https://poedit.net/) or other similar software
         * upload resulting .po and .mo fiels back to _TRANSLATIONS_DIR_
-    * in case site uses a PHP version different from system one if must be specified te complete path to PHP binary, i.e.
+    * in case site uses a PHP version different from system one if must be specified the complete path to PHP binary, i.e.

             /opt/php-7.3.5/bin/php private/share/vukbgit/simplex/bin/translations.php update local
 * __database__: Simplex encourages a localization ready database architecture, even when site uses just one language (see [Subject set up](#Subject-set-up) > _database architecture_)